Factsheet

 Exposure to indoor and outdoor areas that are damp and have mould can trigger asthma or allergy symptoms in some people.

-Humidity levels of 70 per cent are ideal for mould growth, though mould can grow at any level above 55 per cent.
+Humidity levels of 70 per cent are ideal for mould growth, although mould can grow at any level above 55 per cent.

 Low humidity